-This court held a telephonic preliminary pretrial conference on April 5, 2012.
+This court held a telephonic preliminary pretrial conference on June 20, 2012.
+Plaintiff appeared by William Parsons.
+Defendants appeared by Stuart Primack.
 The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.